pforret/blog.splashing/_topic/music/clarinet.md

 ---
 # clarinet

-The clarinet is a musical instrument in the woodwind family.
-The instrument has a nearly cylindrical bore and a flared bell, and uses a single reed to produce  sound.
+The clarinet is a single-reed musical instrument in the woodwind family, with a nearly cylindrical  bore and a flared bell.
 Clarinets comprise a family of instruments of differing sizes and pitches.
-The clarinet family is the largest such woodwind family, with more than a dozen types, ranging from  the BB♭ contrabass to the E♭ soprano.
+The clarinet family is the largest woodwind family, ranging from the BB♭ contrabass to the E♭  soprano.
+The B♭ soprano clarinet is the most common type, and is the instrument usually indicated by the  word clarinet.

 ## Unsplash photos